 How to get from Amsterdam to Alkmaar: Take the train from Amsterdam Centraal to Alkmaar Centraal, which should take about thirty minutes.
 The city is a short walk from the train station.

 If you’re lucky enough to be in the Netherlands during one of its good days in summer, you can head to the beach.
 Most people don’t associate the beach with the Netherlands as it’s typically too cold to take a dip in the North Sea.

-How to get from Amsterdam to Zandvoort: Take the train from Amsterdam centraal towards Zandvoort aan het Zee.
-The train should take about twenty five minutes if it’s direct.
+How to get from Amsterdam to Zandvoort: Take the train from Amsterdam Centraal towards Zandvoort aan het Zee.
+The train should take about twenty-five minutes if it’s direct.
 It’s also possible to take the bus from Haarlem.

 How to get from Amsterdam to Amersfoort: Take the train towards Deventer or Amersfoort Vathorst and get off at Amersfoort Centraal.
 It takes about 40 minutes from Amsterdam if the trains are running well.

 Day trips from Amsterdam one hour away

 For people who feel like they’ve seen the typical Dutch architecture and they’re looking for something different, Rotterdam is the perfect day trip from Amsterdam.
 A lot of people compare Rotterdam to New York, which is easy to see.

 This iconic Dutch city was reconstructed after massive damage in World War II in a modern style unlike anywhere else in the Netherlands.
 Rotterdam is one of my favorite cities to bring friends who don’t have much time in the Netherlands.
 Don’t miss the gorgeous Blaak Houses, the Markthal, Witte de Withstraat for cool restaurants, or the iconic Erasmus Bridge.
 Don’t miss Amsterdam’s cooler big brother. 😉